Srinanth/fontsIn/README.md

 npm install
 ```

-Then make your changes and submit a pull request!
+Then create a branch, make your changes, and submit a PR.

 ---